jhelvy/solar-learning-2021/README.md

 2. Install
     [RStudio](https://www.rstudio.com/products/rstudio/download/)
     (optional, though recommended).
+3. If on a Mac, install [XQuartz](https://www.xquartz.org/) to enable Cairo graphics (for reproducing figures).
-3. Download the files in this repository.
+4. Download the files in this repository.
-4. Open the `solar-learning-2021.Rproj` file, which sets the working directory to the root of the files in this repository.
+5. Open the `solar-learning-2021.Rproj` file, which sets the working directory to the root of the files in this repository.
 The repository root must be set as the working directory otherwise the code will error.
-5. Install additional required R packages using this code:
+6. Install additional required R packages using this code:

 ``` r
 install.packages(c(